racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

   **1. This kext gives you native WiFi menu and enables location services, but often causes issues with the trackpad & trackpoint after waking from sleep (it doesn't work).
 A quick fix is to put the laptop to sleep again by closing the lid until the red sleep light starts to blink then waking the laptop again.
 Also it only happens when you put the laptop to sleep for a very long time (more than 2 or 3 hours).
 So for those who don't put their laptop to sleep for a very long time and just turn it off after use, this kext is ok to use.**

   **2. The kext included in this EFI is only for Catalina.
 For those in Big Sur you should download the corresponding Airportitlwm.kext from [Openintelwireless](https://github.com/OpenIntelWireless) for Big Sur and replace the one in EFI -> Kexts.**

+### 4. Add Device Properties for Serial number and other info
+Follow this [guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) to set up serial number and the accompanying info to get iServices